Metafour-Int/Opticon-Barcode-Scanner/README.md

 if (bcs) {
   bcs.start();
   bcs.registerForBarcode((data) => {
-    //callback for barcode data from software buttonp press or hardware button press console.log('This is some barcode data', data);
+    //callback for barcode data from software button press or hardware button press console.log('This is some barcode data', data);
   }
 }

-//Initiate the scan using 'soft' button rather than if (bcs) {
+//Initiate the scan using 'software' button rather than hardware button if (bcs) {
   bcs.scan(); // data will be captured by the registerForBarcode callback }